 With all of the innumerable media influences, peer pressures, and conformity institutions, it’s far too easy to forget who we are, lose touch with your root being, and become a product of the toxic environment from which many of us live.

 Ruiz shows us how to take our life back.

 Each agreement focuses on the idea of developing yourself first and training your mind so that you may see the world in new a light and resultantly interact with it in a more optimal, honest, and fulfilling way.

-Below is a summery of each of The Four Agreements followed by our Top 10 Quotes list derived from the book.
+Below is a summery of each of The Four Agreements followed by our list of 10 quotes from The Four Agreements.
 Take note of any quote that makes you think and leave us some of your thoughts (or favorite quotes from the book) in the comments section below!
 Enjoy!
-Continue reading

 “What other people think about you has nothing to do with you and everything to do with them.” ~ Jen Sincero, You Are a Badass